-Resource Area Impact Summary Enhancing Capacity for the Alabama MMSN Reducing Illegal Feeding of Bottlenose Dolphins Habitat Short-term, minor impacts on beaches and dunes, intertidal marshes and flats, or other coastal habitats from disturbances during stranding response.
-No impacts on habitats.
-Wildlife Short-term minor adverse impacts from disturbances during stranding response.
-Long-term beneficial impacts on marine mammals from response and understanding enhancement.
-Long-term, beneficial impacts on bottlenose dolphins from education and outreach activities aimed at reducing illegal feeding.
+Resource Area Impact Summary Enhancing Capacity for the Alabama MMSN Reducing Illegal Feeding of Bottlenose Dolphins No Action term beneficial impacts on marine mammals from response and understanding enhancement. aimed at reducing illegal feeding. aimed at reducing illegal feeding.
 Rare and Protected Species Short-term, minor adverse impacts from disturbances during stranding response.
-Long-term beneficial Long-term, beneficial impacts on bottlenose dolphins from education and outreach activities

-Resource Area Impact Summary Enhancing Capacity for the Reducing Illegal Feeding of Alabama MMSN Bottlenose Dolphins impacts on marine mammals from aimed at reducing illegal feeding. response and understanding enhancement No impacts on any other rare or protected species. ennancement protected species.
+Long- term beneficial impacts on marine mammals from response and understanding enhancement Long-term, beneficial impacts on bottlenose dolphins from education and outreach activities aimed at reducing illegal feeding.
+No impacts on any other rare or protected species.
+Long-term, adverse, moderate impacts as some cetaceans suffer injury or mortality that could otherwise potentially be mitigated by the proposed projects.
 Cultural Resources No impacts on cultural resources.
 No impacts on cultural resources.
+No impacts on cultural resources.

-4.5 Cumulative Impacts
+4.7 Cumulative Impacts